Kazuki Tomono: 2025–2026 season

 Tomono began his season at the 2025 CS Kinoshita Group Cup in September.
 He placed second in the short program with a score of 85.08.
 Afterward, he said he put too much into his step sequence and became too excited, but he was overall satisfied with his performance and felt his jumps were calm.
 He said that he hoped to score over 90 points in the short program at his next competition.
 He remained in second place after the free program to win the silver medal behind Cha Jun-hwan.
 He subsequently finished fourth at the 2025 CS Nebelhorn Trophy.

 In October, Tomono competed at 2025 Skate Canada International where he finished second in the short program with a new season's best score.
 However, he took two falls in the free skate and ended up in fourth place overall.
 Still, he earned a new season's best in all three scores at this event.
 "I do feel like I’ve been improving," he said.
 "Of course, it’s frustrating that I couldn’t make the podium, but I’ll accept that, and I really believe I can keep getting better.”

 The following month, Tomono competed at 2025 Skate America where he earned the bronze medal.
 He was first after the short program, but had two falls in the free skate where he finished eighth, and subsequently dropped to third overall.
 "It was a bit of a challenging competition, but I was able to be aggressive and push towards the end," said Tomono after the free skate.
 "Although there were some regrets, it was a bit frustrating, but I'm glad I never gave up."

+In December, he finished sixth at the 2025–26 Japan Championships and was named as the first alternate for the 2026 Winter Olympic team.

+The following month, Tomono finished in fourth place at the 2026 Four Continents Figure Skating Championships.
+He placed second in the short program, but slipped to fourth overall after a fifth-place finish in the free skate.
+"Although the results were regrettable, I'm satisfied that I was able to finish the program this way after making the mistake," he said after the free skate.
+"I hope to continue working hard.
+I feel there are still many things I need to improve."

+2026–2027 season

+Tomono won the gold medal in August at the Asian Open Figure Skating Trophy, his first competition of the season.
+Just a week later, Tomono participated in the Kinoshita Summer Cup and won the silver medal.